Alex Katz: Artistic style

 Beginning in the late 1950s, Katz developed a technique of painting on cut panels, first of wood, then aluminum, calling them "cutouts".
-These works would occupy space like sculptures, but their physicality is compressed into planes, as with paintings.
-In later works, the cutouts are attached to wide, U-shaped aluminum stands, with a flickering, cinematic presence enhanced by warm spotlights.
+These works occupied space like sculptures, but their physicality is compressed into planes, as with paintings.
+The later cutouts are attached to wide, U-shaped aluminum stands, with a flickering, cinematic presence enhanced by warm spotlights.
 Most are close-ups, showing either front-and-back views of the same figure's head or figures who regard each other from opposite edges of the stand.

 After 1964, Katz increasingly portrayed groups of figures.
-He would continue painting these complex groups into the 1970s, portraying the social world of painters, poets, critics, and other colleagues that surrounded him.
+He continued painting these complex groups into the 1970s, portraying the social world of painters, poets, critics, and other colleagues that surrounded him.
 He began designing sets and costumes for choreographer Paul Taylor in the early 1960s, and he has painted many images of dancers throughout the years.
-One Flight Up (1968) consists of more than 30 portraits of some of the leading lights of New York's intelligentsia during the late 1960s, such as the poet John Ashbery, the art critic Irving Sandler and the curator Henry Geldzahler, who championed Andy Warhol.
+One Flight Up (1968) consists of more than 30 portraits of some of the leading lights of New York's intelligentsia during the late 1960s, such as the poet John Ashbery, the art critic Irving Sandler, and the curator Henry Geldzahler, who championed Andy Warhol.
 Each portrait is painted using oils on both sides of a sliver of aluminum that has then been cut into the shape of the subject's head and shoulders.
 The silhouettes are arranged predominantly in four long rows on a plain metal table.

-After his Whitney exhibition in 1974, Katz focused on landscapes, stating, "I wanted to make an environmental landscape, where you were IN it."
+After his Whitney exhibition in 1974, Katz focused on landscapes, saying, "I wanted to make an environmental landscape where you were IN it."
 In the late 1980s, Katz took on a new subject in his work: fashion models in designer clothing, including Kate Moss and Christy Turlington.
-"I've always been interested in fashion because it's ephemeral," he said.
+"I've always been interested in fashion because it's ephemeral", he said.

 Printmaking

 In 1965, Katz also embarked on a prolific career in printmaking.
-Katz would go on to produce many editions in lithography, etching, silkscreen, woodcut and linoleum cut, producing over 400 print editions in his lifetime.
-The Albertina, Vienna, and the Museum of Fine Arts, Boston, hold complete collections of Katz' print oeuvre.
-A print catalogue raisonné is due for release by the Albertina in the fall of 2011.
+He went on to make many editions in lithography, etching, silkscreen, woodcut and linoleum cut, producing over 400 print editions in his lifetime.
+The Albertina, Vienna, and the Museum of Fine Arts, Boston, hold complete collections of Katz's print oeuvre.
+The Albertina released a print catalogue raisonné in 2011.

+During his time as a visiting artist at the University of Pennsylvania, Katz approached Japanese artist and printmaker Hitoshi Nakazato, an associate professor at the Graduate School of Fine Art, to make a series of prints.